xnvme/xnvme/docs/tools/xnvmeperf/index.rst

    :ref:`sec-backends-upcie-cuda`
       Backend setup, system configuration, and memory architecture.

+   :ref:`sec-backends-upcie-cuda-gpu-domain`
+      Required with an IOMMU enabled.
+Without it the run succeeds while every I/O fails.

    :ref:`sec-api-c-gpu`
       The ``libxnvme_cuda`` API used to create queues and dispatch commands from CUDA kernels.